That’s because all other things being equal, you cannot increase sales if your funnel growth is flat.

 Check the box ‘Enable Historical Trending’ for Opportunities.

-If you liked this article, then read some of the other blog posts we’ve written on achieving full sales performance visibility using Salesforce.
+If you liked this article, then read some of the other blog posts we’ve written on achieving complete sales performance visibility using Salesforce.
 Try these:

 12 Must-Have Salesforce Dashboard Charts